rlaksana/share-using-gist/README.md

 ## Features

 - Publish notes to GitHub Gist.
-- Upload images to Imgur and replace links in the note.
+- Upload images to Imgur and replace links in the gist note.
 - Option to include or exclude frontmatter in the published note.
+- Copy gist URL into clipboard, and paste in frontmatter field of ur note.

 ## License